Maria Brink

 Maria Brink (born December 18, 1977) is an American singer and songwriter, best known as the frontwoman of the metal band In This Moment.
-The band has gone on to release seven studio albums and receive four nominations, two from Alternative Press Music Awards, one from Grammy Awards, and one from Loudwire Music Awards.
+The band has gone on to release eight studio albums and receive four nominations, two from Alternative Press Music Awards, one from Grammy Awards, and one from Loudwire Music Awards.

 Brink has been awarded "Rock Goddess of the Year" in the third (2013) and fifth (2015) Annual Loudwire Music Awards, "Hottest Chick in Metal" in 2010, one of eleven women in heavy metal who matter by Yell!
 Magazine in 2012, and was recognized by Revolver Magazine as one of the "25 Hottest Chicks in Hard Rock & Metal".

 Early life

-Brink was born on December 18, 1977, in the state of New York, and her father left the family when she was young.
+Brink was born on December 18, 1977, in Schenectady, New York; her father left the family when she was young.
+She was moved around to various parts of Schenectady including low income housing because the family had little money.
 Brink's mother introduced her to bands and artists such as Black Sabbath, Patti Smith, and the Rolling Stones.
 Brink became interested in performing at the age of 5.

 Career

 Early career

-The first band Brink was ever in was an Albany, New York-based band called Pulse, before moving to California.
+The first band Brink was ever in was an Albany-based band called Pulse, before moving to California.
 In 2002, when she was 25, she moved to Los Angeles to find a band to work with.
 Before finding a band, she worked in stores, and sang in coffee shops and bars.
 In 2004, she met now-band member Chris Howorth at an audition.
 At first, Howorth rejected Brink for being a woman.
 Two weeks later, Howorth apologized and hired Brink as the singer.
 They formed the band Dying Star with drummer Jeff Fabb.
 They were later joined by guitarist Blake Bunzel and bassist Josh Newell.
 Soon after, the band changed their name to In This Moment.

 In This Moment

-Along with her band, she has released seven studio albums.
+Along with her band, she has released eight studio albums.
 They released their debut album, Beautiful Tragedy, on March 20, 2007.
 Their second studio album, The Dream, was released on September 30, 2008.
 The band's third album, A Star-Crossed Wasteland was released July 9, 2010.
 The band's fourth album titled Blood was released on August 14, 2012.
 Their fifth studio album titled Black Widow was released on November 17, 2014.
 Their sixth studio album, Ritual, was released on July 21, 2017.
 Their seventh studio album, Mother was released on March 27, 2020.
+Their most recent, Godmode, was released on October 27, 2023.

 Brink has been awarded "Rock Goddess of the Year" in the third (2013) and fifth (2015) Annual Loudwire Music Awards, "Hottest Chick in Metal" in 2010, one of eleven women in heavy metal who matter by Yell!
 Magazine in 2012, and was recognized by Revolver Magazine as one of the "25 Hottest Chicks in Hard Rock & Metal".